salesforce-ux/design-system/README-search.md

 ## Search

 Handled by Algolia.
-This process decribes indexing as a standalone process.
+This process describes indexing as a standalone process.
 Search indexing can also be done at time of site build by passing `--make-index` to the script: `sh ./release.sh --make-index`

 To crawl and update the index, use the [Docker method](https://docsearch.algolia.com/docs/legacy/run-your-own/#run-the-crawl-from-the-docker-image).